SamPenrose/fxa-fxos/decisions.md

 John: note which changes require UX updates (all the 'Y' in the rightmost column below).
 We are going to ask you to fast-track them.

 Tauni: own landing the COPPA decision, or tell me who else to ask.
+Own followup on Marketplace/Legal issues with account deletion, or tell me who else to ask.

 Summary
 -------